MuchenHe/Ising-Model/README.md

 # Ising-Model
 A simple time evolution of an Ising Model.
-Completed under the supervision of Dr. Carl Michal at UBC
+Completed under the supervision of Dr. Carl Michal at UBC.
+Code for animation is provided by Dr. Michal.

 This code was originally written in sections, thus we see that the code are within blocks, with each blocks completeing a section of what we want it to do.
 We are working with a square grid of electrons, with either spin 1 or -1.
 We worked with mu = 1, but this code can also work with different values of mu, and with different grid sizes.
 We assume ther are no external fields, which simplifies the hamiltonian into H(\sigma )=-J \sum \sigma _{i}\sigma _{j}.
 In this code, we also assumed J = 1.